vmware/photon/docs/Install-and-Configure-Mesos-DNS-on-a-Mesos-Cluster.md

 }
 ```

-Now we can see in the Marthon and Mesos UI that we launched the application.
+Now we can see in the Marathon and Mesos UI that we launched the application.

 ### Setup Resolvers and Testing